Sir Joseph Edgar Boehm Bt (1834-1890)

 J. E. Boehm was one of the foremost Victorian portrait sculptors, with several public statues to his name, including the equestrian statue of Wellington at Hyde Park Corner.

-J. E. Boehm, Hungarian by descent and Austrian by birth and education, became one of the foremost sculptors in Britain and one of the chief portraitists of the great and the good.
-He was born in Vienna, his father being Director of the Imperial Mint and possessor of a huge collection of fine art from the times of ancient Egypt onwards.
+Joseph Edgar Boehm was Hungarian by descent, but born in Vienna and educated in that city.
+His father was Director of the Imperial Mint and possessor of a huge collection of fine art from the times of ancient Egypt onwards.
 With these surroundings, it is unsurprising that the young Boehm was inspired to become an artist, although there was some pressure to follow his father's lucrative profession.
 He was given a general education, first in Vienna, then in England, where he spent much time studying the drawings of the old masters and sketching from the Elgin Marbles in the British Museum.
 His father had a job arranged for him back at the Austrian Mint, but Boehm had by this time decided to be a sculptor, and went to Paris.

 As young as age 22, Boehm won the Imperial Prize at Vienna in 1856, the first of various honours.
 He settled in England in 1862, and was naturalised in 1865.
-He became ARA in 1878, and RA in 1882.
+He was elected Associate of the Royal Academy in 1878, and full Royal Academician in 1882.